Will I have to go to court?

 Since damages such as general damages for pain and suffering are difficult to evaluate, the second method of assigning a monetary settlement value is also used.
 Your attorney will review state, regional and national publications and databases to find similar claims with similar injuries and liability patterns to develop a statistical analysis of your claim’s value.

 For any serious injury or major accident claim, an injured person should not attempt to estimate the value of a potential claim without professional assistance.
-At Brett McCandlis Brown, we offer a free case evaluation to determine the likelihood of a recovery, and the likely range of any recovery.
+At Brett McCandlis Brown & Conner, we offer a free case evaluation to determine the likelihood of a recovery, and the likely range of any recovery.

 What is a wrongful death claim?